BA in English

-- Students will develop transferable analytical skills such as the ability to summarize, interpret, and evaluate complex texts
+- Demonstrate transferable analytical skills such as the ability to summarize, interpret, and evaluate complex texts.

-- Students will develop transferable communication skills such as writing clearly and persuasively, revising and editing their own and others' writing, and making effective oral presentations.
+- Demonstrate transferable communication skills such as writing clearly and persuasively, revising and editing their own and others' writing, and making effective oral presentations.

-- Students will employ appropriate research methods to locate and evaluate information and will effectively present their own arguments with support from primary and secondary texts.
+- Employ appropriate research methods to locate and evaluate information and will effectively present their own arguments with support from primary and secondary texts.

-- Students will recognize and analyze various textual forms and strategies in academic and creative genres.
+- Recognize and analyze various textual forms and strategies in academic and creative genres.

-- Students will practice various textual strategies in academic and creative genres.
+- Employ various textual strategies in academic and creative genres.

-- Students will examine the ways in which texts shape and/or are shaped by history, culture, and context.
+- Examine the ways in which texts shape and/or are shaped by history, culture, and context.

-- Students will articulate or identify important theoretical concepts and approaches and apply them in interpreting or analyzing texts.
+- Articulate or identify important theoretical concepts and approaches and apply them in interpreting or analysing texts.